 What is Architectural Innovation?

 But what exactly is architectural innovation and how can it take your innovation strategy to new heights?
-Here’s all you need to know.
+Let's delve into what you need to know.

-All organizations can use architectural innovation as a type of innovation.
-It is also known as adjacent innovation and is one of the four main types of innovation.
+Architectural innovation is also known as adjacent innovation, and it is one of the four main types of innovation.
 It is characterized as delivering a significant improvement on an existing product.
 This is often achieved by altering the underlying fundamental structures or designs of the original product.

-One of the key features of this innovation type is that the ideas themselves aren’t new.
-Instead, architectural innovation leverages existing technologies and concepts to create a superior product that not only impresses existing clients but also gains traction in new markets.
+One of the key features of this innovation type is that not all components of the innovation have to be new or revolutionary.
+Instead, architectural innovation leverages existing technologies and concepts to create a superior product that combines these components in a new way, thereby impressing existing customers and also creating traction in new markets.

 Architectural innovation changes structures, while incremental innovation for example, results in small updates to existing products.
 Architectural innovation is often less noticeable as many of the ideas relate to non-user-facing elements.